eljojo/faircamp-fork/manual/topics/03 Manifests.md

 <!--
-    SPDX-FileCopyrightText: 2023-2024 Simon Repp
+    SPDX-FileCopyrightText: 2023-2025 Simon Repp
     SPDX-License-Identifier: CC0-1.0
 -->

 # Manifests

-Three different types of so called *manifests* are used in order to specify metadata and settings:
+Four different types of so called *manifests* are used in order to specify metadata and settings:
-- A single `catalog.eno` file, which always is placed at the root of the catalog directory provide settings that apply to the site in general, as well as to all releases and artists on that site.
+- A single `catalog.eno` file, which always is placed at the root of the catalog directory, provides settings that apply to the site in general, as well as to all releases, tracks and artists on that site.
 - The `release.eno` manifests, which are always placed alongside audio files (that is, in release directories), allow specifying options that apply to that specific release only, and they can override options that were set in the `catalog.eno` file.
+- The `track.eno` manifests, which can be used to set and override options on specific tracks if needed.
+In order to use this type of manifest, wrap an audio file in a release into its own track directory and place the `track.eno` file next to it, within its track directory.
-- The `artist.eno` manifests each go into a separate directory that is dedicated to a single artist (note that this is only relevant if you have a site that features multiple artists and uses *label mode*.
+- The `artist.eno` manifests each go into a separate directory that is dedicated to a single artist (note that this is mostly relevant if you have a site that features multiple artists and uses *label mode*.
 As you'd expect, this is where you specify options and metadata for that specific artist.